Tyler-Blood/fullstackopen/README.md

 - changed all of the const variables to an object
 - rewrote all of the components using dot and bracket notation
 - added forEach loop to Total to loop over all exercise numbers

+### Component state, event handlers

+- added scratch folder to work on examples

+### A more complex state, debugging React apps